 Spring lifts: Lift springs on their own typically don’t provide a lot of lift.
 However, this type of lift kit is great for someone who is planning to tow or carry a lot of heavy equipment.
 Rear tire carriers and steel bumpers are a great reason to install lift springs on your Subaru.
 I have a heavy tube bumper on my Forester and recently purchased some springs from Primitive Racing to help offset the sagging caused by adding that much weight to the front of the car.

-Extended struts and spring lifts: These lift kits are great because they provide an option that gives lift and a better spring rate without strut top spacers.
-Companies like Ironman 4×4 and Rough Country are now offering longer strut assemblies.
-While these provide lift, more suspension travel, and usually a stiffer spring rate, if one of the struts needs to be replaced, it has to be special ordered.
+While these provide lift, good suspension travel, and usually a stiffer spring rate, if one of the struts needs to be replaced, it has to be special ordered.
 A custom strut can’t simply be purchased at your local auto parts store and you may be forced to wait while a new one arrives.
-This is one of the only major downsides to this kind of system.
+This is one of the major reasons I haven’t installed an aftermarket suspension system on my Subaru.

 Long travel coilovers: Up until recently, long travel coilovers for Subarus were very expensive (we’re talking 5 figures in some cases) and typically only purchased for rally use.
 A few years back a couple of brands tried offering some LTC’s for Subarus at a more affordable price point but they weren’t very reliable.
 Many of the early adopters would complain about having to constantly send them back in for service and having them break regularly.
-Today, the off-road coilover options are actually very reliable and well built.
-The surge in the popularity of off-road Subarus has incentivized new entrepreneurs and well established manufacturers to enter the market and provide a great product.
-There are a wide range of great off-road coilovers for all current Subaru models from companies like Raceworks and Flatout Suspension.

 Despite being more affordable now than they were a few years ago, long travel coilovers are still one of the most expensive ways to lift your Subaru.
 This may deter some people, but they can be a good option for others.